dragsbruh/lexyc/README.md

   outfile is optional, it will default to stdout
 ```

-## features

-- dump instruction is buffered to every 1024 calls on compiled targets.
-- rich-ish interpreter and debugging support.
-- `+` an `-` instructions are merged for optimization

 ## todo

 - [x] buffer dumps, 1000 syscalls per second is crazy